k8pai/financepeer/README.md

     - Automatically formats JSON data for improved readability, making it easier to work with large datasets.

 ...
 (Add more features as needed)

-## Use Cases

-Include a brief description of the primary use cases for your project.
-You can use a bullet-point list or any other format that highlights the key scenarios where users can benefit from using Jsonify.

-Example:

--   Data Parsing

-    -   Simplifies the process of parsing and extracting specific information from JSON objects.

--   API Integration

-    -   Integrate external APIs seamlessly by converting JSON responses into a format that suits your application.

--   Data Cleaning and Transformation
-    -   Use Jsonify to clean and transform messy JSON data into a structured format that meets your requirements.